Photos: Outrage spreads across Middle East after attack on Gaza hospital

 In Pictures

-Photos: Outrage spreads across Middle East after attack on Gaza hospital
+Outrage spreads across Middle East after attack on Gaza hospital

 Anger is palpable across the Middle East and North Africa as thousands take to the streets to protest Israel’s attack.